-- Install in good lighting. - Product use constitutes acceptance.
+Install in good lighting.

+- Product use constitutes acceptance.
 Visually inspect the product and determine acceptability before installation.
 Claims will not be accepted regarding visual defects after flooring has been installed.
-If any planks are unacceptable due to color, finish, milling or any other reason, it is your responsibility to determine to use them, hide them in areas like closets, trim off the imperfection, or not install them at all. - A reasonable amount of installed flooring (up to 25% or 100 sq. ft. whichever is less) is enough to determine acceptance of quality. - Retain a box label and keep on file with your receipt for future reference. - These recommendations do not pertain to the suitability of products used as interior finishes on walls with regards to fire, flame spread, smoke, or any other related flammability characteristics.
-Care should be taken to ensure that any installation of products on walls meets all applicable federal, state/ provincial and local codes as well as other requirements. - If quality issues are suspected stop the installation and call your local store or CUSTOMER CARE at 800-366-4204.
+If any planks are unacceptable due to color, finish, milling or any other reason, it is your responsibility to determine to use them, hide them in areas like closets, trim off the imperfection, or not install them at all. - A reasonable amount of installed flooring (up to 25% or 100 sq. ft. whichever is less) is enough to determine acceptance of quality. - Retain a box label and keep on file with your receipt for future reference. - If quality issues are suspected stop the installation and call your local store or CUSTOMER CARE at 1-800-366-4204.

-ACCLIMATION:

-48 hours
+ACCLIMATION: 48 Hours

-Stack unopened boxes flat, and no more than eight cartons high in areas to receive new flooring.
-Do not remove plastic wrapping from the packaging until ready to install the floor.
+• Stack boxes flat, and no more than eight cartons high in areas to receive new flooring.